Routes to Certification

 - Out-of-State Certified route: An individual with a valid teaching certificate from another state can be granted a comparable certificate in Missouri.
 Verification of certification from the other state must be provided.
 Depending on the number of previous years of teaching experience, the individual may qualify for an initial or career certificate.

 - American Board of Certification for Teacher Excellence (ABCTE) route: An individual with a bachelor’s degree can complete a program of study from ABCTE, pass their specific test and be certified.
 Missouri accepts certificates from ABCTE only in the areas of middle- or high-school mathematics, U.S./world history, English/language arts, biology, chemistry, general science and physics.
 The individual receives an initial certificate.

-- Doctoral route: Individuals with a doctorate degree in a content area (such as mathematics or English) may be issued an initial certificate by passing a pedagogy test, Praxis test #0624 Principles of Learning and Teaching 7-12.
+- Doctoral route: Individuals with a doctorate degree in a content area (such as mathematics or English) may be issued an initial certificate by passing the appropriate designated assessment test.
 Individuals entering via the doctoral route are not eligible to advance to the career certificate but may renew the initial certificate as often as needed.

 *The Missouri initial certificate is a four-year license requiring two-years of mentoring, annual evaluation, one year of beginning teacher assistance, a professional development plan, and professional development for a total of 30 contact hours during the four years.
 Upon successful completion of the four years of teaching and requirements, the educator may apply for the career continuous certification.

 The Educator Certification System located within DESE Web Applications provides users with access to each of the following:

 - View assessment scores